keithalewis/math/um2.md

 \newcommand{\Var}{\operatorname{Var}}
 \newcommand{\Cov}{\operatorname{Cov}}

-The classical Black-Scholes/Merton theory of option valuation is untenable.
+The Black-Scholes/Merton theory of option valuation has a serious flaw: it assumes continous time trading is possible.
 Only a finite number of trades can be executed based on information available at the time of the trade.
-The notion of continuous time trading is a mathematical artifact of Ito processes that leads to results practitioners find ridiculous.

-This note proposes a more realistic model based on [@Ros1978].
-He extended the B-S/M theory to value any collection of instruments.
+[@Ros1978] extended the B-S/M theory to value any collection of instruments and identified the condition for models to be arbitrage-free.

 > _If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, $L$_.